Jodi Benson: Career

-She joined the "2013 Spring Pops" on May 14–15, 2013 as a guest soloist with the Boston Pops.
+Benson joined the "2013 Spring Pops" on May 14–15, 2013 as a guest soloist with the Boston Pops.
+She has been a frequent celebrity narrator at Disney's Candlelight Processional at Walt Disney World, appearing most recently in 2016, 2017, 2018, and 2021.

 Benson can be heard on over a dozen recordings.
-Her animated TV series include the Emmy Award-winning Camp Lazlo for the Cartoon Network, The Little Mermaid, Batman Beyond, The Grim Adventures of Billy and Mandy, The Wild Thornberrys, Barbie, Hercules: Zero to Hero, P. J. Sparkles, and the series Sofia the First for Disney.
+Her animated TV series include the Emmy Award-winning Camp Lazlo for Cartoon Network, The Little Mermaid, Batman Beyond, The Grim Adventures of Billy & Mandy, The Wild Thornberrys, Barbie, Hercules: Zero to Hero, P. J. Sparkles, and the series Sofia the First for Disney.

 On the concert stage, Benson has performed as a concert soloist with symphonies all over the world, including The Boston Pops, The Philly Pops (conductor: Peter Nero), The Hollywood Bowl Orchestra (conductor: John Mauceri), The National Symphony (conductor: Marvin Hamlisch), Cleveland, Dallas, Tokyo, and the San Francisco and Chicago Symphonies.
 She starred in the Kennedy Center Honors for Ginger Rogers, and in Disney's Premiere in Central Park with Pocahontas, The Walt Disney World 25th Anniversary Spectacular and Disney's 100 Years of Magic.
 Benson is the resident guest soloist for the Walt Disney Company/Disney Cruise Line and ambassador for feature animation.

 On June 6, 2016, Benson performed the role of Ariel at the Hollywood Bowl's concert performance of The Little Mermaid.
 She also made a special appearance in ABC's 2019 live musical spectacular The Little Mermaid Live!
+Benson was originally going to reprise her role as Sam in the 2022 film Disenchanted, but her scene was cut from the movie.
 She recently lent her voice to Ariel in the 2022 video game Disney Dreamlight Valley as well as singing as Ariel on various Disney Princess albums of the 2000s.
 From 1992 to 2011 she was the official voice of Barbie for Mattel and Pixar for projects such as Toy Story and Dance!
 Workout with Barbie, until the role was taken over by Kate Higgins starting with the series Life in the Dreamhouse.

+In June 2023, Benson starred as Mama Rose in a concert production of Gypsy alongside her daughter Delany at the Barbara B. Mann Performing Arts Hall in Fort Myers, Florida.
+The two of them reprised their roles in a 2025 production at the OFC Creations Theatre Center in Rochester, New York.
+Benson portrayed Dolly Gallagher Levi in a concert production of Hello, Dolly! at the Dr. Phillips Center for the Performing Arts in Orlando, Florida from June 21-22, 2024.